Rasmus line-up: Eero Heinonen, Lauri Ylonen, Aki Hakala, Pauli Rantasalmi

 Members of the group

-Lauri Ylonen - Soloist.
+Lauri Ylonen — The lead singer.
 He was born in Helsinki on April 23, 1979.
-At first he wanted to become a drummer, but his older sister Hanna convinced him to become a vocalist.
+At first, he wanted to be a drummer, but his older sister Hanna convinced him to become a vocalist.
 Lauri is the main lyricist for all of the band's songs, although the rest of the band helps out.

-He has two tattoos, one of Björk holding her hands in the shape of a swan, and the other with the gothic text "Dynasty" (a small brotherhood of people from different groups in Finland).
+He has two tattoos: one of Björk holding her hands in the shape of a swan, and the other is the gothic text "Dynasty" (a small brotherhood of people from different bands in Finland).
 His favorite bands are Bj Rk, Weezer, Red Hot Chili Peppers and Muse.
-He recently collaborated with the Finnish rock band Apocalyptica on their new album of the same name.
+He recently collaborated with Finnish rock band Apocalyptica, working on their new album of the same name.

-Pauli Rantasalmi - Guitar player.
+Pauli Rantasalmi — Guitarist.
 Born May 1, 1979 in Helsinki.
 He has been a member since the band first performed.
-Pauli plays not only the guitar, but also other instruments.
+Pauli plays not only guitar, but also other instruments.

 He produces and manages other bands such as Killer and Kwan.

-Aki Hakala - Drummer.
+Aki Hakala — Drummer.
 Born in Espoo, Finland on October 28, 1979.
 He joined the band after former drummer Jann left in 1999.
-Aki originally sold the band's merchandise at their concerts.
+Aki initially sold the band's merchandise at their concerts.

 Eero Heinonen - Bassist.